osm2go/osm2go/readme.md

 data into the username and password fields and click ok.
 A new window will open containing a text buffer.
 This is the upload log.
 It will record basic information about your upload and may be especially useful if something goes wrong.
-Lets hope you entered your username and the password correctly.
+Let's hope you entered your username and the password correctly.
 Then the upload should succeed.
 This usually only takes a few seconds.
 If your upload went fine and you actually changed data on the servers database, osm2go will then re-download the entire project area from the